oflynned/Jest-Unit-Test-Example/README.md

 - `cool` becomes `COOL!!!`
 - Throws an error if an empty phrase is provided such as `""`
-- Nothing can be a question, any instances of `?` should be removed

 Let's begin :rocket: